Wandering Bajans

 • Use the buses. $1.50 BBD per journey.
 The south and west coast routes are well covered.

 • Visit in shoulder season.
-May or November flights and accommodation are significantly cheaper than peak season without meaningfully worse weather.
+May or November flights and accommodation are significantly cheaper than peak season.

 • Self-cater where possible.
-Supermarkets and local markets are well stocked.
 A villa or Airbnb with a kitchen saves substantially over eating out every meal.

 Barbados became an independent nation in 1966 and a republic in 2021.
 The culture is a rich blend of West African, Creole, Indian and British influences — and that blend shows up in everything from the food to the music to the way people speak.